 Sustainable clothing brands

-It is possible to dress more sustainably.
+It is possible to find sustainable clothing.
 We need to choose better quality clothes, keep them longer, mend them when needed, and recycle or upcycle them.
 Prefer second-hand clothing, and if you buy new, choose brands that use more sustainable fabrics like hemp, organic cotton, recycled materials and promote good working conditions.

 Have a look at our selection of sustainable clothing brands